Dean & Britta: History

 The Squid and the Whale, and promoting the documentary film of Luna's farewell tour Tell Me Do You Miss Me.
 They were married during the recording of their album Back Numbers, also produced by Visconti, and simplified their band name to "Dean & Britta".
 Back Numbers was released on Rounder Records in February 2007, followed by a limited edition EP, Words You Used to Say.
-In 2006, Dean and Britta did a Take-Away Show video session, shot by Vincent Moon.

 In 2008, Dean & Britta covered The Cure's "Friday I'm In Love" for American Laundromat Records' tribute compilation Just Like Heaven: A Tribute to The Cure.